Superrehtard/old_diaspora_wiki/Deploy-Diaspora-at-EngineYard-using-a-Windows-PC.md

 **4)** Go to https://github.com/diaspora/diaspora and make your own "fork" of the Diaspora code at GitHub.
 A fork is just your own copy of the code with version dependencies attached.
 Then use the [Clone] button to copy your forked repository to your local PC.

 **5)** DEPLOY KEYS.
-When you create a git application at engineyard and specify the github address it will walk you through the produce of creating and returning a deploy key for github.
+When you create a git application at engineyard and specify the github address it will walk you through the process of creating and returning a deploy key from github.
 When things get confusing you can always nuke everything and start again... carry on... have fun...

 **6)** Before you deploy there are just a few files that need to be created to configure your default Diaspora code to your engineyard cloud environment.
 They are "_application.yml_" and "_database.yml_" which are NOT found in the "_config_" directory as part of the git package.